CRMclaughlin/ai-image-gen/README.md

 * Navigate to the depoloyed [Herouku page](https://still-scrubland-96431.herokuapp.com/) to begin creating AI Images!

-* To create an image use the prompt box to subject (ie. Donut Mosaic)
+* To create an image use the prompt box to create what image you would want to see (ie. Donut Mosaic)
 * Select the size of the image
-* Click 'Generate' to generate your image
+* Click `Generate` to generate your image

 ## Demo